99%

 How quickly can your company get back to work after an IT emergency?

 Disaster recovery (DR) is the process by which a system is restored to a previous acceptable state, after a natural or man-made disaster.
-It is important that the selection of the appropriate DR strategy be driven by business requirements.
-For DR, use measurable characteristics, such as Recovery Time Objective (RTO) and Recovery Point Objective (RPO), to drive your DR plan.
+For DR, use measurable business requirements such as Recovery Time Objective (RTO) and Recovery Point Objective (RPO), to drive your DR plan.

 Disaster recovery is about your Recovery Point Objective (RPO) and your Recovery Time Objective (RTO).
 RPO is the "point" that you return to after an IT disaster.
-For example, if you back up every 24 hours, your RPO is a maximum of 24 hours ago.
+For example, if you back up the system every 24 hours, your RPO is a maximum of the past 24 hours.
 RTO, on the other hand, is how quickly you can restore to your RPO and get back to business.
 This includes activities like the time it takes to get your spare equipment to start running your backups if your primary equipment isn’t working.

 System backups are a major component of a solid disaster recovery program.
 There are three types of recovery: cold, warm, and hot.